Early Maturing Girls Are ________.

 Step-by-Step or Concept Breakdown

 The process of early maturation typically follows the same sequence as typical puberty but occurs on an accelerated timeline.
 First, the brain signals the pituitary gland to release hormones that stimulate the ovaries.
 This leads to increased estrogen production, which drives breast development (thelarche).
-Next comes the growth spurt, where girls may grow several inches in a short period.
+But next comes the growth spurt, where girls may grow several inches in a short period.
 Following this, pubic and underarm hair develop (pubarche), and finally, menstruation begins (menarche).

 Real Examples

 Consider a girl named Sarah who begins developing breasts in second grade while her classmates are still in a pre-pubertal stage.
-By fourth grade, she's menstruating and is the tallest in her class.
+But by fourth grade, she's menstruating and is the tallest in her class.
 Sarah might find herself excluded from activities she once enjoyed because she feels different, or conversely, she might be pressured into situations she's not emotionally ready for because she looks older than her age.
 Another example is Maria, who experiences early maturation and suddenly becomes the target of unwanted attention from older boys, creating anxiety and confusion about her developing body.

 These real-world scenarios illustrate how early maturation can create a disconnect between physical development and emotional readiness.
-A girl who looks 14 but is actually 10 may face sexual attention or pressure to engage in activities she's not prepared for.
+Plus, a girl who looks 14 but is actually 10 may face sexual attention or pressure to engage in activities she's not prepared for.
 This mismatch can lead to poor decision-making, as the girl may feel compelled to act more mature than she actually is to match her physical appearance.

 Scientific or Theoretical Perspective